 AppSense, a leading provider of user virtualization technology, and Centrix Software, provider of unified end-user computing solutions, have announced a strategic partnership to provide organizations with a comprehensive, user-centric transformation program.
 Do you need a user-centric transformation program?
 How could this alliance help your business manage IT beyond the ‘single-PC-for-every-user’ era?
 If they can help you, are they your only hope?
 Will it justify your CFO’s iPad?

+Is Microsoft Enterprise Desktop Virtualization (MED-V) simply a Band-Aid?
+That is to say, not really a long term solution but a cover-up until it is “all better”?
 Is Med-V only a ‘point solution’ to ease migration or can you use that functionality to a wider audience to solve other problems?
-When considering Med-v as part of MDOP, is it a useful client hypervisor tool for reducing desktop management costs.

 Despite Redmond hailing Windows 7’s success, surveys have shown that Windows XP is still more than alive and kicking.
 A barrier for migration from Windows XP, is the “unknown risk” (and of course risk=cost) of not being able to run business critical applications in “the new environment”.
 MED-V, part of the Microsoft Desktop Optimization Pack (MDOP), allows migration from an old Microsoft operating environment to a new Microsoft OS while allowing access to ‘legacy’ applications.
 At the same time, MED-V gives your company the facility to manage both the ‘new’ and the ‘old’ operating systems and provide users with an integrated environment – merging legacy applications into the new workspace.